Ho-Ho-No! The Dos and Don’ts of Holiday Decorating

 Safety First, Second, Third

-Staples Are For Paper, Not Your Home
+Staples are for Paper, Not Your Home

 Using a staple gun to attach holiday lights is an action that will get you on the naughty list.
 “Using nails, screws, staples or other penetrating fasteners to secure decorations to your roof is definitely not a good idea,” said Alex Pecora, residential product manager for CertainTeed Roofing.
 “Any penetration through your roofing materials can lead to damaging leaks.”